crux-lab/sectioned-recycler-view/README.md

 * Any ViewHolder can call `getGlobalAdapterPosition()` or `getGlobalLayoutPosition()` to access its positions in the global RecyclerView adapter among items of all sections including their headers.
 It also can get the index of the section it belongs to, which is calculated based on the adapter position, calling `getSection()`.
 * ItemViewHolder can retrieve its position in the corresponding adapter by calling `getSectionAdapterPosition()`.
 The methods above can return -1 when the ViewHolder is not used in any RecyclerView.
-* For compatibility with future Android RecyclerView APIs and other libraries you can use `PositionConverter` interface to convert positions (e.g. retrieved from real ViewHolders) yourself.
+* For compatibility with future Android RecyclerView APIs and other libraries you can use `PositionConverter` interface to convert positions (e.g., retrieved from real ViewHolders) yourself.
 ---
 Made with :heart: by Elizabeth Popova